chrisosaurus/icarus/docs/components.md

 Middleware
 ==========
-The role of the middleware is to perform any verification and modifications to this AST
+The role of the middleware is to perform any verification and modifications to the AST

-Rewrite : AST -> AST

-Verify : AST -> warnings and errors
+Analyze : AST -> Kludge

 Backends
 ========